ankith-i/CS-161-Sec-01-Ankith-Indrakumar/docs/app_users/README.md

 1. Click on the "Login" button on the homepage.
 2. Enter your email address and password.
 3. Click "Submit" to access your account.
+4. Use Google Single Sign-on if you registerd with it.
+5. Use Guest Login if you don't want account.

 ## Playing the Game